michaelwright235/nibarchive/README.md

 Archive.
 The second one is actually a Cocoa Keyed Archive (used prior iOS 6). macOS uses both versions.

-This crate allows to decode and encode NIB Archive `.nib`s.

 The file format has been described in detail in the [nibsqueeze](https://github.com/matsmattsson/nibsqueeze/blob/master/NibArchive.md) repository and this great [article](https://www.mothersruin.com/software/Archaeology/reverse/uinib.html).
 You may also want to check the [nibarchive](https://github.com/MatrixEditor/nibarchive) repository – a NIB Archive parser written in Python.

 ## Known issues

 Some NIB Archives (presumably ones with a coder version of 10) have some extra bytes at the end of a file.
-Those bytes are not handled and their purpose is yet unknown.
+Those bytes are not handled and their purpose is unknown yet.

 ## Example